toricls/acos/README.md

 - [ce:GetCostAndUsage](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostAndUsage.html) *1
 - [organizations:ListAccounts](https://docs.aws.amazon.com/organizations/latest/APIReference/API_ListAccounts.html) *2

-*1) In addition to the IAM permission, you may also need to enable Cost Explorer in your AWS account [here](https://us-east-1.console.aws.amazon.com/billing/home?#/reports), and to activate IAM Access to the billing console [here](https://console.aws.amazon.com/billing/home#/account) using the root user credentials.
-See the [doc](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-access.html#ce-iam-users) for more details.
+*1) In addition to the IAM permission, you may also need to enable Cost Explorer in your AWS account [here](https://console.aws.amazon.com/cost-management/home), and to activate IAM Access to the billing console [here](https://console.aws.amazon.com/billing/home#/account) using the root user credentials.
+See the doc for [AWS Organizational accounts](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-access.html#ce-iam-users) or for [standalone accounts](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-enable.html) for more details.

 *2) `acos` falls back to (1) [sts:GetCallerIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) and (2) [iam:ListAccountAliases](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListAccountAliases.html) to retrieve your AWS account ID and alias, in case `organizations:ListAccounts` fails.
 This should happen when the AWS account you're accessing via `acos` is not part of an AWS Organization's organization and/or you don't have enough permissions to use the API.